-The soil and water sciences major enables students to identify and to describe the morphology of soils, to differentiate soils according to soil taxonomy and to distinguish soil forming factors.
+The Soil, Water, and Ecosystem Sciences major enables students to identify and to describe the morphology of soils, to differentiate soils according to soil taxonomy and to distinguish soil forming factors.
 Students will use this knowledge to assess properties of soils in relation to plant growth and environmental uses and to apply this knowledge to different soil uses in agriculture, natural resources and urban settings.

 Before Graduating Students Must

 - Pass the soil and water sciences competency exam, given in four parts.
 One part will be given in each of these required courses:

 - Satisfactorily complete an approved research project in SWS 4905 or SWS 4941.